mhsharifi96/python_course/note/DockerTutorial.md

 ## Get started with Docker Compose

-Compose is a tool for defining and running multi-container Docker applications.

 * Using Compose is basically a three-step process:

 * Define your app’s environment with a Dockerfile so it can be reproduced anywhere.